Bacterial Kidney Disease (BKD)

 • Early Stages: Subtle signs such as reduced feed intake and slight lethargy 2 3.

-• Advanced Stages: Pronounced physical symptoms, including swollen kidneys, skin lesions, and hemorrhages, leading to high mortality if not managed 1 2.
+• Advanced Stages: Pronounced physical symptoms, including swollen kidneys, soft and hard nodules on the kidneys and other organs, skin lesions, and hemorrhages, leading to high mortality 1 2.

 • Impact on Fish Health: BKD severely compromises immune function and overall vitality, making fish susceptible to secondary infections and reduced growth rates 1 2.